kubb-labs/kubb/docs/plugins/core/globals.md

 This feature could be useful for:

-- Types support for 'kubb' options
+- Types support for `Kubb` options
 - Prototyping